 Maps of bounded rationality : a perspective on intuitive judgement and choice is Daniel Kahneman's 2002 Nobel Prize lecture, reviewing psychological and behavioural perspectives on economic choice following from his pioneering work with Amos Tversky.
 Includes a summary of their 'prospect theory', an alternative to rational choice theory that is consistent with their empirically discovered judgement biases, and a review of evidence for the main heuristics and their associated biases.
 Available as text or as a video of the lecture.

-PDF document with seven pagse of text, equations and diagrams explaining GE theory, with four pages of exercises.
+PDF document with seven pages of text, equations and diagrams explaining GE theory, with four pages of exercises.
 From a Microeconomic Theory course taught in 2014.
+This link goes to the Wayback Machine's archived copy since the original site is offline.

 The web page for this first year PhD-level course includes a syllabus, 13 short class handouts, and problem sets with suggested solutions - all in PDF.
 Topics start from binary choice and preference and run through Debreu's Theorem, von Neumann-Morgenstern expected utility, Anscombe-Aumann expected utility and Savage utility.
 This link is to the Archive.org archive of the site.